jnbdz/kohana-stripe/README.md

     git submodule init
     git submodule update

-Then in the boostrap file add the this module, to the modules method.
+Then in the boostrap file add this module, to the modules method.

 ###Adding the code: